cdapio/cdap/cdap-docs/admin-manual/source/installation/cdap-site.rst

      - Transaction command port number
    * - ``data.tx.janitor.enable``
      - ``true``
-     - Whether or not the TransactionDataJanitor coprocessor
+     - Whether or not the TransactionDataJanitor coprocessor is enabled on tables
    * - ``data.tx.server.io.threads``
      - ``2``
      - Number of transaction IO threads